Tenbury Mistletoe Festival

 Camera: Ricoh GR

-Paul Pope is an international award-winning photographer and Associate Professor of Psychology at the University of Birmingham.
-With over twenty years' experience spanning creative practice, research, and education, he writes at the intersection of photography and psychology, making complex ideas accessible, engaging, and visually compelling.
+Dr Paul Pope is an international award-winning photographer and Associate Professor of Psychology at the University of Birmingham.
+He combines over twenty years of experience in photography, research, and teaching.
+His creative practice explores identity, public space, and traces of human presence in contemporary Britain.
+He writes about photography, culture, and human behaviour, making complex ideas engaging and visually compelling.

 Read More